antoniomagherini/jamunet-morpho-braided/README.md

 The thesis committee of this project was composed of [Dr. Riccardo Taormina](https://www.tudelft.nl/citg/over-faculteit/afdelingen/watermanagement/medewerker/universitair-docent-onderwijzer/dr-riccardo-taormina) (Committee chairman, TU Delft), [Dr. ir.
 Erik Mosselman](https://www.deltares.nl/en/expertise/our-people/erik-mosselman) (Main supervisor, Deltares & TU Delft), and [Dr. ir.
 Víctor Chavarrías](https://www.deltares.nl/en/expertise/our-people/victor-chavarrias) (Supervisor, Deltares).

-For any information, feel free to contact the author at: antonio.magherini@gmail.com (private account, recommended).
+For any information, feel free to contact the author at: _antonio.magherini@gmail.com_.

 The structure of this repository is the following:
 - <code>benchmarks</code>, contains modules and notebooks of the benhcmark models used for comparison;